The Telkwa Hall Rum Punch

 Let stand two hours before serving.

-Add 2 more bottles of Canada Dry just before the guests arrive.
+Add the last two bottles of Canada Dry just before the guests arrive.

 From kitchen to table